nocobase/website/content/articles/stock-management-systems-for-small-businesses/index.md

 Whether you are an enterprise IT manager seeking inventory management tools to reduce costs and improve efficiency, an operations manager hoping to solve inventory chaos, or a developer planning to build a customized system through open-source frameworks—when your business reaches the stage where **systematic inventory control** is needed, you are likely facing the following practical challenges:

-* Data fragmentation: Managing with Excel becomes increasingly difficult, with messy and out-of-sync inventory data.
+* **Data fragmentation**: Managing with Excel becomes increasingly difficult, with messy and out-of-sync inventory data.
-* Supply-demand imbalance: Coexistence of stockouts and overstocking, affecting order fulfillment and capital turnover.
+* **Supply-demand imbalance**: Coexistence of stockouts and overstocking, affecting order fulfillment and capital turnover.
-* Collaboration barriers: Low cross-departmental collaboration efficiency, with inconsistent data across procurement, sales, and inventory.
+* **Collaboration barriers**: Low cross-departmental collaboration efficiency, with inconsistent data across procurement, sales, and inventory.

 An inventory management system helps enterprises track incoming and outgoing goods, real-time inventory status, inventory turnover, and efficient integration with procurement and sales, enabling more precise inventory control.